jcu-eresearch/Edgar/_posts/2012-05-29-classifying-occurrences.markdown

 { breeding | non-breeding } and { introduced | natural }, which
 should give four results.
-The one I've left out is the 'introduced non-breeding' combination, which Lauren suggested was unreasonable given that a non-breeding core area implies a migratory bird, and migratory birds are unlikely to stay in an area even once they've been "introduced".
+The one I've left out is the 'introduced non-breeding' combination, which Lauren suggested was an unreasonable combination given that a non-breeding core area implies a migratory bird, and migratory birds are unlikely to stay in an area even once they've been "introduced".

 ### How we arrive at an initial classification